xomachine/SteamForwarder/README.md

 5. Run your windows game through the wine.

 ## Hard way
-1. Install the [Nim compiler](https://nim-lang.org/download.html) (probably, it can be found in your distro repo).
+1. Install the [Nim compiler](https://nim-lang.org/download.html) of version 0.15+ (probably, it can be found in your distro repo).
 PS: Yes, I know, that code generator could be implemented in some popular language like python, but I wanted to write it in Nim just because I like this language and want to make it popular =P
 2. Put **steam_api.dll** from your game or steam sdk into repo root.
 3. Regenerate code by `make generate-code`.
 4. Compile SteamForwarder using `make` command.